Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 3: Co-design Workshops with Older Adults

 \subsubsection{Personal health queries}

-During the \textit{after-visit debrief} \highlight{lightgreen}{Phase 2} with the prototype VA, we noted participants' questions, revealing their interests in specific health information.
+During the \textit{after-visit debrief} with the prototype VA \highlight{lightgreen}{Phase 2}, we noted participants' questions, revealing their interests in specific health information.
 They asked questions related to the doctor's visit such as changes to medication doses and life style recommendations.
 The participants appreciated and found benefit in the VA's capability to facilitate personalized Q/A about their health during the after-visit debrief.